Blog-Reference and Blog-Reference on May 22

 The elementary structural law of economics is shown on Wikimedia.#1 It consists of measurable variables.
-From this First Economic Law follows the Profit Law#2, the Law of Supply and Demand #3 and after progressive differentiation the employment equation, which is readily testable.#4
+From this First Economic Law follows the macroeconomic Profit Law#2, the macroeconomic Law of Supply and Demand #3 and, after progressive differentiation, the Employment Law, which is readily testable.#4

 The true theory is the humanly best mental representation of reality.
 Truth is well-defined by material and formal consistency: “Research is in fact a continuous discussion of the consistency of theories: formal consistency insofar as the discussion relates to the logical cohesion of what is asserted in joint theories; material consistency insofar as the agreement of observations with theories is concerned.”
 (Klant)

 You say: “The economic system does not exist outside the human mind.”
 This is a senseless statement comparable to: “The Helio-centric system, which is a mental construct, does not exist outside the human mind.”